"Her powerful voice is characterized by superb diction...heartfelt intonation...and often aching beauty."

 Born in between the off beats, and bump and grind of the Disco-Funk Era in Chicago, Chanda has been weaving stories through song, humming melodies, and bending words since her childhood.
 After graduating from Howard University, she took a flight to New York with dreams of using her freshly-earned journalism degree on Madison Avenue.
 Daunted by rush hour and cubicles, she turned to music for solace and soon after began her professional career in musical theater, appearing in a variety of productions, from New Jersey’s Hudson Shakespeare Company and regional tours, to "Hair, The Musical" in Amsterdam and Milan.

-Chanda’s Langston Hughes inspired concert series, “I Too Speak of a River,” was granted the Harlem Stage Fund for New Works, and “Listening to Roots and Voicing Branches,” a multimedia theater piece she penned and performed with Okay Africa recording artist Somi was presented in New York’s Apollo Salon, Featured New Works Series.
+Chanda’s Langston Hughes inspired concert series, “I Too Speak of a River,” was granted the Harlem Stage Fund for New Works, and “Listening to Roots and Voicing Branches,” a multimedia theater piece she penned and performed with Okay Africa recording artist Somi was presented at New York’s Apollo Theater.

 Her passion for interfaith dialogue – both through music and story, led her to Union Theological Seminary at Columbia University where she received her Masters degree in Theological studies with a focus on Practical Theology and the Arts.
 She shares her joy of song leading, story and gospel music through her RiseUpGospel workshops, Music that Makes Community, and published written works.

 Recordings: Like|Water (2005), I Too Speak of a River (2007), LIVE in Schwaz (2009), Rise Up (2010), Surrender (2010), Feelin' Good(2011), Homebound (2013) Projects with Kirk Lightsey and Martin Reiter to be released in 2018.